jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Life needs constant growth and diversity because the more species it has in number and quantity, the more stores of energy it has against entropy's constant draining away of energy, heat, and water.

 It's importatnt to note, entropy is not a actual villain.
 While it does constantly threaten life; it is also a fundamental driver of the creative processes that have given rise to the incredible diversity of life on our planet.
-No one yet knows specifically how life started, but entropy had a leading cause.
+As we have already learned, no one yet knows specifically how life started, but entropy had a leading cause.
 The spontaneous formation of complex organic molecules, the self-organization of living cells, and the evolution of increasingly sophisticated lifeforms - all of these phenomena were crucial to starting life and can be seen as the result of entropy-driven processes.

 Ultimately, the relationship between life and entropy is a fundamental aspect of the natural world, one that shapes the very fabric of the biosphere and the course of life's development on our planet.
+Volcanic activity and the Sun give Earth constant energy Entropy is simply the time clock that divides lifeforms between those who can harvest enough of the available energy and those who cannot.
 By recognizing and understanding this dynamic, we can gain deeper insights into the challenges and opportunities that confront living organisms, including our own species, as we navigate the complex and ever-changing "gameboard" of the physical, chemical, and geological laws that govern our existence.

-By understanding the mechanisms of energy capture and utilization in living organisms, we can apply these principles to develop more sustainable and efficient technologies, as well as gain insights into our own energy needs and behaviors.

 And life must search out this gameboard and understand its rules to keep playing the game.
 With the rules of the game so powerful, and entropy so constant.
-How does life keeping winning play the game?
+How does life keeping winning?

 ### Evolution - How Life Plays the Game

-Since life can be considered a "creator" of living things, evolution can be viewed as the "editor" that shapes and refines those creations in the search for the best lifeforms to overcome entropy.
+Even though the Sun is constantl shinning on Earth Entropy is a constant force, once the rays hit our planet, entropy is taking the energy away.
+Life needs creatures that best harness this every so valuable energy.
+This is a two-staged process.
+Life is "creator" of living things, and evolution is the "editor" that shapes and refines those creations in the search for the best lifeforms to overcome entropy.

 Life, in its infinite creativity, is constantly generating new variations, new adaptations, new ways of harnessing the laws of physics and chemistry to construct novel biological forms.
 But it is evolution, with its various mechanisms such as mutation, recombination, and differential reproductive success, that sifts through these variations and selects the most fit and well-adapted versions to propagate into the future.